- Previous Page: Research Design Alignment Appointments

 Students may ask any questions pertaining to writing a prospectus, proposal, choosing a research design, collecting data, analyzing data, or writing up results.
 The methodology advisor will provide advice and resources.
 Since this is a group advising environment, individual students will take turns to ask their questions and receive answers.
 The advisors may address the questions from two or more students at the same time whenever it is possible, in consideration of the time limit or the long turn-around time of some questions.
 Students who are waiting for their turn can often learn useful information from listening to other students’ questions.
 Office Hours are appropriate for brief questions and answers (usually no more than 10 minutes) and the methodologists do not approve or disapprove any studies.

-Dr. Marydee Spillett is Associate Director and Qualitative Methodology Advisor in the Center for Research Quality.
+Dr. Marydee Spillett is Associate Director and Qualitative Methodology Advisor in the Office of Research and Doctoral Services.
 She will respond to student questions about designing or conducting a qualitative study.

 Hours are in Eastern time.
 Convert hours to your time zone.